surepy/tf2_bot_detector/README.md

 ### How is the list of known cheaters curated?

-The official list that is included with the program was maintained by Pazer exclusively, and no user submissions will be accepted.
+The "official" list that is included with the program was maintained by Pazer exclusively.

+As pazer retired and archived the upstream repository, the "official" list will never recieve any changes moving forward.

 While this approach this may seem limiting, it is to avoid false positives and to maintain the integrity of the project as a whole.
 There are some community player lists that can be added to your own detector.
-These are not maintained by Pazer.
 For more information on installing community lists go [here][wiki-customization-link].

+**It is very highly recommended that you curate your own bot/cheater lists, instead.**

 ### I don't like how the tool spams chat.
 Can I change that?

+Use the "Chat Warning Frequency" or "Warn Cheaters Once" setting in the settings menu.
-You can turn off chat warnings by unchecking the checkbox labeled "Enable Chat Warnings."
-By default if there are multiple tool users in the same server, a "Bot Leader" is chosen and only their tool will send messages.
-There is no other way to customize chat messages outside of editing the code yourself which is not advised as it will break some functionality.
-User message customization is currently in the works.
+\- or You can turn off chat warnings by unchecking the checkbox labeled "Enable Chat Warnings."

+Note that by default if there are multiple tool users in the same server, a "Bot Leader" is chosen and only their tool will send messages*.

+\* "Bot Leader" is only supported with the old chat format, and will take priority over default format.

 ### I downloaded the tool but I don't see an executable.
 What went wrong?